Best Banks in Canada 2022

 At the end of the day, it all comes down to what you need from your banking experience.
 Are you looking for a one-stop-shop where you can take care of all of your financial business, even if the fees are a bit higher?
 Or are you looking for financial products to enhance your savings or streamline your investments with lower fees?
 Are you someone who’s constantly withdrawing cash, or do you prefer to pay with cards and want to take advantage of cash-back perks and collect points?
 Whatever your individual needs and preferences are, here are some factors you should watch out for when choosing a bank:

+Watch out for fees.
 Nothing eats away at long-term gains quite like fees.
 And we’re talking about more than just account maintenance fees (though they’re important, too).
 Account transfers and withdrawal fees can also add up.
-The best financial institutions are upfront with what it costs to bank with them.
+A good financial institution is upfront with what it costs to bank with them.